 Classes of Enamels and Enameling with Beautiful Colors!

-As a professional, have you ever found yourself needing a little help.
-But your schedule is tight, and it is hard to get away for a week or weekend enameling classes when they are offered around the country.
-I have been in this situation and as an instructor it has given me the opportunity to offer daily or weekly private tutoring, to meet your needs, year- round from my studio in Orange Beach Al.
+I have been in this situation and as an instructor, this has given me the opportunity to offer daily or weekly private tutoring, to meet your needs, year-round, from my studio in Orange Beach Al.

 For more information: